Quantizations of conical symplectic resolutions I: local and global structure: Conical symplectic resolutions

 \begin{remark} The fifth class of examples overlaps significantly with each of the first four.
 The first two examples are special cases of quiver varieties, where the underlying graph of the quiver is the extended Dynkin diagram corresponding to $\Gamma$.
 When the group $G$ of the third example is $\operatorname{SL}(r;\C)$, then $T^*(G/P)$ is a quiver variety.
 Finally, a hypertoric variety associated to a cographical arrangement is a quiver variety. \end{remark}

 \begin{example} Almost all of the examples above arise as symplectic quotients of vector spaces.
 This applies to the first, second, fourth, and fifth classes of examples, as well as the third class when $G=\operatorname{SL}(r;\C)$.
 More precisely, let $G$ be a reductive algebraic group and $V$ a faithful linear representation of $G$.
 Then $G$ acts on the cotangent bundle $T^*V\cong V\times V^*$ with moment map given by the formula $\mu(z,w)(x) := w(x\cdot z)$ for all $x\in\mg$, $z\in V$, and $w\in V^*$.
 Choose a character $\theta$ of $G$, and let $\fM$ be the associated GIT quotient of $\mu^{-1}(0)$.
-If the center of $G$ is large enough and $\theta$ is generic, then $G$ will act locally freely on the semistable locus of $T^*V$ and $\fM$ will be an orbifold; by \cite[2.4]{Beau}, this orbifold will have symplectic singularities in the sense of that article.

-We make the further assumption that the action is free, which implies that $\fM$ is a manifold.
-The variety $\fM$ is a conical symplectic resolution of $\fM_0$, the categorical quotient of $\mu^{-1}(0)$ with no stability condition imposed.
-It inherits a conical action of $\bS$ of weight 2 from the inverse scaling action on $V\times V^*$.
+If $G$ acts freely on the semistable locus of $T^*V$, then $\fM$ is symplectic and smooth.
+Its affinization $\fM_0$ is a normal affine variety, and the map $\nu\colon \fM\to \fM_0$ is automatically projective; if it is furthermore birational, then it is a symplectic resolution of singularities.
+We also have a natural map from $\fM_0$ to the the categorical quotient of $\mu^{-1}(0)$ with no stability condition imposed, which is not always an isomorphism, but will be in many interesting cases.
+The variety $\fM$ inherits a conical action of $\bS$ of weight 2 from the inverse scaling action on $V\times V^*$.
 If $V$ has no $G$-invariant functions, then we may take $\bS$ to act only on $V^*$ and obtain a conical action of weight 1. \end{example}

 \begin{remark} All of these examples admit complete hyperk\"ahler metrics, and in fact we know of no examples that do not admit complete hyperk\"ahler metrics.
 (Such examples do exist if we drop the hypothesis that $\fM$ is projective over $\fM_0$; these examples will appear in subsequent work by the second author and Arbo.)
 The unit circle in $\bS$ acts by hyperk\"ahler isometries, but is Hamiltonian only with respect to the real symplectic form.
 Our assumptions about the $\bS$-weights of $\C[\fM]$ translate to the statement that the real moment map for the circle action is proper and bounded below. \end{remark}